paramsingh/paramsingh.github.io/notes/threat_modeling.md

 * List of prioritized mitigations done or planned
 * List of assumptions made

+The questions you should ask yourself while threat modeling are [[^0]]:
+* What are you building?
+* What can go wrong?
+* What should you do about the things that can go wrong?
+* Did you do a decent job of analysis?

-There are methods that can be used to come up with threats:
+There are methods that can be used to come up with threats, for the second question:

 * [STRIDE]({% link notes/stride.md %})
 * Abuser stories
 * Threat Lists ([CAPEC](https://samate.nist.gov/BF/Enlightenment/CAPEC.html))
 * Vulnerability Lists ([OWASP Top 10](https://owasp.org/www-project-top-ten/) etc)

-Mitigation can involve many things, some of which are as follows:

-* Authorization
-* Auditing and Logging
-* Authentication
-* Communication Security
-* Configuration Management
-* Cryptography
-* Exception Management
-* Input validation
-* Handling sensitive data correctly
+[^0]: Threat Modeling: Designing for Security, Adam Shostack, pg 4

+___
 ### Links to this note
 * [STRIDE]({% link notes/stride.md %})